Just a little taste of the full length video that is dropping July 31st @ Midnight!

 (submitted by http://camiloperdomo.tumblr.com)

-themundaneworld asked: I'm a North Carolinian living in Canada too!
+themundaneworld said: I'm a North Carolinian living in Canada too!
 Seems weird because there is such a large Canadian population in North Carolina too.
 Is there some kind of exchange program that i got involved in that I didn't know about?

 Ha, maybe!
 Are there any other North Carolinians on here who live in Canada, or Canadians living in North Carolina?
 Y’all are coming out of the woodwork.

-novascotiatarheel asked: Found your site...love it.
+novascotiatarheel said: Found your site...love it.
 I am from New Bern, but since 1999, I live in Nove Scotia, Canada.
 I now live at the top of the Bay of Fundy.
 Sites like yours keep me connected to home.
 Thanks....

 Nova Scotia is so beautiful!
 I’m glad this blog helps you to stay connected any way it can.

 themundaneworld said: Oh, in-north-carolina, Where have you been?
 I've missed you on my dashboard.